KorelU/Practicing-GitHub-Pages/BasicNetworkConfiguration.md

 ``sudo sh -c 'echo 1 > /proc/sys/net/ipv4/ip_forward' ``

 Congratulations!
-You should now be able to ping PC1 and PC2 through your router.
+You should now be able to ping PC1 and PC2 through your device.

+To configure more complex scenarios, please refer to the [Network Configuration](../NetworkConfiguration.md) section.